Walters announces candidacy for mayor of Anacortes

 “Mayor Gere built us a strong foundation that can be a launchpad for channeling new energy and taking advantage of new opportunities,” Walters said in his campaign announcement.
 “She put Anacortes on track toward real land-use planning, long-term fiscal responsibility, transparency and civility.”

 Former City Council member Eric Johnson offered his early endorsement.
 “Ryan is the City Council’s recognized expert on planning, finance and governance,” Johnson said in Walters’ campaign announcement.
 “He is the council’s mentor in ensuring that our city government works more efficiently, effectively and transparently.
-Again and again, I’ve seen him quickly master complex problems for which he offers straightforward and effective solutions.
-Ryan will be a terrific mayor who will continue to make Anacortes a great place to live.”
+Again and again, I’ve seen him quickly master complex problems for which he offers straightforward and effective solutions.”

-• Reducing the cost of city utilities to keep the cost of living low for Anacortes residents.

-Walters said he wants to make quick progress on long-standing projects like Commercial Avenue, the proposed community youth center, and the Guemes Channel Trail.
-On each of those initiatives, he said, “We need careful planning that reflects the community’s needs and identifies available funding.
-Where full funding is not immediately available, we should make progress through smaller, incremental steps consistent with the long-term vision.”
+In his campaign announcement, Walters said his priorities include: reinvigorating Commercial Avenue, expanding outdoor street dining, and building connections to the waterfront; refining the city’s new zoning code to provide for a variety of housing types and styles while ensuring new development pays for itself; rebuilding deteriorated and unfinished streets and sidewalks; and reducing the cost of city utilities.

-Walters served as a deputy prosecuting attorney for Skagit County from 2007 to 2016, when he was appointed assistant director of the Skagit County Planning Department.
-He spearheaded improvements in the county permit process until becoming director of Planning and Community Development for the Samish Indian Nation in 2018.
+Walters served as a deputy prosecuting attorney for Skagit County from 2007-16 and as assistant director of the county Planning Department from 2016-18, and is planning director for the Samish Indian Nation.

-At Samish, Walters has managed multi-million-dollar capital projects and real estate transactions, as well as worked on long-term strategic planning and the Tribal Code.
-He said he will resign his position at Samish if he is elected mayor.

 (0) comments